-Since we focus on model checking discrete-time properties on DTLTSS, we could apply in principle existing tools operating on LTSS, such as the EVALUATOR 3.5 [20] on-the-fly model checker of CADP, which takes as input temporal formulas expressed in regular alternation-free $\mu$ -calculus.
-However, the evaluation of discrete-time properties requires the counting of time actions in the DTLTS; this can be encoded in $\mu$ -calculus using fixed point operators (one operator for each counter value), but may lead to prohibitively large temporal formulas, as noticed in the framework of temporal CCS [23].
-Discrete-time properties can be naturally formulated using data-handling extensions of the modal $\mu$ -calculus, such as the MCL language [21] underlying the EVALUATOR 4.0 tool recently integrated into CADP.
-We will illustrate the usage of MCL in Section 3.3.
+Since we focus on model checking discrete-time properties on DTLTSS, we could apply in principle existing tools operating on LTSS, such as the EVALUATOR 3.5 [23] on-the-fly model checker of CADP, which takes as input temporal formulas expressed in regular alternation-free μ -calculus, an extension of alternation-free μ -calculus [5] with regular expressions over transition sequences.
+However, the evaluation of discrete-time properties requires the counting of time actions in the DTLTS; this can be encoded in standard modal μ -calculus [31] using fixed point operators (one operator for each counter value), but may lead to prohibitively large temporal formulas, as noticed in the framework of temporal CCs [26].
+Discrete-time properties can be succinctly and naturally formulated using data-handling extensions of the modal μ -calculus, such as the MCL language underlying the EVALUATOR 4.0 tool recently integrated into CADP.